Agnes Obel: Usage in media

 Prior to the release of "Philharmonics", the soft, soothing tunes of "Just So" were used as the soundtrack of a commercial for Deutsche Telekom on German TV in 2008.

 Her songs "Familiar", "It's Happening Again", and "Broken Sleep" were featured on episodes of the German TV series Dark.
 "Familiar" was also used in the video game Dark Souls III: The Fire Fades Edition trailer and is the theme song to the Canadian TV series Cardinal.
 "Dorian" was used in the Amazon Prime series Hanna in season 2, episode 8.
 "September Song" featured throughout the first season of Big Little Lies.
 "Pass Them By" was featured in the HBO series The Leftovers.
 "Run Cried The Crawling" was used in the premiere episode of Euphoria.

-"Fuel to Fire" appeared in the TV shows Carnival Row, The Shannara Chronicles, The Originals, Elite, Medici, and The Last Of Us.
+"Fuel to Fire" appeared in the TV shows Our Girl, Carnival Row, The Shannara Chronicles, The Originals, Elite, Baby, Medici, Praxis mit Meerblick, and The Last of Us.
 In addition, it was used as the theme tune of the 2021 BBC One series Vigil.

 "The Curse" was featured in a scene of the Fox drama series 9-1-1, in season 5, episode 4.
 It was also featured in the YouTube teaser trailer of the PS4 game The Long Dark.
 In addition, "The Curse" was featured at the end of the last episode in the television series The Investigation, which originally aired in Denmark and Sweden in 2020.
+It was also featured in the 2021 Globoplay telenovela Verdades Secretas II where it served as the love theme for protagonists Angel and Cristiano.

 "Bee Dance" was featured on the trailer of the HBO dark comedy The Baby.